GLOBAL MARKETS-Stocks at 8-mth high, France attack subdues Europe

 LONDON, July 15 (Reuters) - Reassuring Chinese data lifted world stocks to an eight-month high on Friday though Europe ended an otherwise strong week subdued after an attack by a gunman at the wheel of a truck in the south of France killed at least 84 people.

-Travel stocks and France's CAC 40 pushed Europe's main bourses down 0.5 percent after a gunman on Thursday evening ploughed into a crowd celebrating Bastille Day in the Riviera resort of Nice.
+Britain's FTSE 100 and Germany's DAX managed to shake off an early dip to be back level but France's CAC40 remained 0.4 percent lower after a gunman on Thursday evening ploughed into a crowd celebrating Bastille Day in the Riviera resort of Nice.

-Having set batch of record highs this week, Wall Street also looked set to open flat with traders bracing for a deluge of retail sales, consumer confidence, inflation and manufacturing data as well as a dump of corporate earnings.

-News, though, that China's economy grew a slightly better-than-expected 6.7 percent in the second quarter as the government stepped up spending helped bolster the week's global rally in risk assets.
+News, though, that China's economy grew a slightly better-than-expected 6.7 percent in the second quarter as the government stepped up spending helped extend the week's global rally in risk assets.

-MSCI's 46-country All World stocks index was at its highest since early November as a scorching 5 percent surge by its emerging markets component helped a 2.7 percent jump on the week.
+MSCI's 46-country All World stocks index was at its highest since early November after a 2.7 percent jump on the week.

-The pound, which took a battering after the UK voted last month to leave the European Union, was set for a weekly gain of roughly 9 percent against the yen, its best ever against the safe-haven Japanese currency.

-It was also up 3.7 percent on the week on dollar at 1.3370 and over 3 percent higher against the euro and back to buying 1.20 euro.
+The pound, which took a battering after the UK voted last month to leave the European Union, was set for its best week ever against the safe-haven Japanese yen, up roughly 9 percent.
+It was also up 3.7 percent on the dollar and over 3 percent against the euro.

 For the risk adverse holders of the yen it has been a brutal week all round amid talk authorities there are readying another super-sized slug of stimulus.

-It was down almost 0.5 percent at 105.81 yen per dollar on the day ahead of U.S. trading having dropped as low as 106.27 overnight and was heading for a weekly fall against the greenback of 5 percent, its biggest since February 1999.
+It was trading down almost 0.5 percent at 105.81 yen per dollar in early Europe trading having dropped as low as 106.27 overnight and was heading for a weekly fall of 5 percent, its biggest since February 1999.

 "The Chinese data is helping risk sentiment," said Yujiro Goto, currency strategist at Normura.
 "Overall, we have had some good headlines this week, like more political stability in the UK, expectations of more Japanese stimulus and all these are contributing to investors selling the yen."